a-r-d/a-r-d.github.io/_posts/2018-02-16-the-basic-math-of-trading-for-income.markdown

 | __$200,000__                    | __$500__ |$1,000|$2,000|$4,000|$8,000|$16,000|

-So you can see on very small intraday moves (0.25% or so), you need a ton of capital to make a reasonable amount.
 I marked the line in bold where you would make $500 or more based on the capital you risk for the return you get.
+Initially, you can see on very small intraday moves (0.25% or so), you need a large amount of capital to see a reasonable return.
+Alternatively you may notice you can trade small when there is a lot of volatility but that likely increases downside risk as well, and you may not always be able to find the volatility when you need.

-This is why you probably shouldn't attempt day trading unless you have a decent bankroll.
+This table is evidencce of why you probably shouldn't attempt day trading unless you have a decent bankroll.
 The math just doesn't work out.
-The market is usually fairly calm which means you can't always hope for big moves, but you need volatility to make a profit.
-If you are just trading small moves you need a ton of capital, and you need to be able to do it many times per week if not every day.
-So the pattern day-trader rule at 25k seems like a bit of a moot point when you look at this table, you need much more than 25k to be effective in generating real income.
+If you are just trading small moves you need to be well capitalized, and you need to be able to do it many times per week if not every day.
+So the [pattern day-trader rule at 25k](https://en.wikipedia.org/wiki/Pattern_day_trader) seems like a bit of a moot point when you look at this table, you need much more than 25k to be effective in generating real income.

-## Putting the return rates in perspective

-All of this needs to be put into perspective to make sense of it.
-So relative to what indexing the S&P500 gives you, what do some of these returns look like?
-Well historically US equities return something like 9% a year, and that is at the high end of the estimate.

-Do you know what a daily 0.25% return rate looks like?
-So let's say you do don't compound the money at all.
-What do I mean by that?
-I mean every day you make 0.25% and you take out winnings.
-So you risk 200k every trading day (240) and you take out $500, you do that 240 times in a row successfully. __If you add all of these up without compounding, that is a 60% return rate year over year (240 * 0.0025 = 0.6).__ If you were to compound that daily the rate would be much higher.

-A 60% return rate is unheard of for a professional money manager.
-The best big money managers on their best streaks have been able to deliver something like 20% compounded over a decade.
-I'm talking about people like Peter Lynch, Warren Buffet, and George Soros here.
-60% is more than 6x what the index yields passively investing.

-However, don't forget you, you have a special advantage with a small bankroll (under $1 million) because you can trade small illiquid securities that move quickly.

 ## Understanding Expectancy